How to Protect Confidentiality: Everything You Need to Know

 - Escort visitors.
 At minimum, any visitors to your workplace should be escorted and supervised by a member of staff.
 If necessary, have visitors sign a confidentiality agreement to cover you in the event they see or hear confidential information.

 If you need help with how to protect confidentiality, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.